nick-lifx/hsbk_rgb/README.md

-* `hsbk_to_rgb` -- this takes an HSBK tuple where hue is in degrees, saturation and brightness are fractional and Kelvin is in the range 1500 to 9000, and converts to a gamma-encoded (R, G, B) value in the SRGB colour space, using the 'mired_to_rgb_srgb` algorithm as a backend for the Kelvin computation.
+* `hsbk_to_rgb` -- this takes an HSBK tuple where hue is in degrees, saturation and brightness are fractional and Kelvin is in the range 1500 to 9000, and converts to a gamma-encoded (R, G, B) value in the SRGB colour space, using the 'mired_to_rgb` algorithm as a backend for the Kelvin computation.
 If you don't provide a Kelvin value it will default to 6504K and thus convert an HSV tuple as used by Photoshop or Gimp to RGB in a fairly compatible way.

 * `hsv_to_rgb` -- this is similar to `rgb_to_hsbk` except that it provides bulk
   conversion of all pixels in an image to produce a new image (usually in PNG